HiImRook/accessible-pos-chain/README.md

 - Built-in metrics dashboard
 - Vendored dependencies for supply-chain security

-## Current Status: v0.6.7
+## Current Status: v0.7.0

 **Completed:**
-* ✅ TPI consensus with merit-based selection
+* ✅ TPI consensus — original mechanism, merit-based, no capital stake
+* ✅ validator_id removed from peer handshake entirely
+* ✅ Peer connections are identity-free at the transport layer
+* ✅ SPO delegation dropped — this is a TPI chain, not PoS
+* ✅ Startup quorum gating replaced by sync-complete readiness
 * ✅ Transaction nonces and fee structure
 * ✅ Racer backup system
 * ✅ RPC server with WebSocket support